-Like any software development project, rewrites come with their fair share of risks, surprises, and challenges.
+Like any software development project, when you choose to rewrite software the project will come with its fair share of risks, surprises, and challenges.
 While you can’t predict everything that will happen when you take one on, you can do some smart preparation for it.
 Know your client.
 Know what kind of platforms you’ll be working with.
 And know what can be done to make the new version shine.

-Keep in mind that your approach needs to be flexible.
+Keep in mind that when you rewrite software your approach needs to be flexible.
 Maybe some old elements are there for a reason, and need to stay.
 Maybe some things might need to be completely reimagined in the new version.
 It all depends on the specific piece of software you’re working with and the client’s expectations.
 So come prepared, but come prepared to change, too.